DinoChiesa/Apigee-GCP-Logging-Example/README.md

 }
 ```

-That access token can then be used against the Operations logging APIs.
+That access token can then be used against the Cloud Logging APIs.

-The point here is that a system that logs to Operations must obtain and cache
+The point here is that a system that logs to Cloud Logging must obtain and cache
 the access token, and must be able to obtain new access tokens on expiry.

-Once the system has a valid access token, it can invoke the Operations API for
+Once the system has a valid access token, it can invoke the Cloud Logging API for
 logging.
 That looks like this:

 ```